andrewfx/configgrab/README.md

 # Grab Running Config!

-Test script to use on Cisco DevNet sandbox - pull all current running configs of defined devices.
+Test script to use on Cisco DevNet sandbox - pull the specified lines of config from each defined device.